Raghav-3328/Snake-Game/README.md

-# 🐍 Snake Eater - Pygame Edition
+# 🐍 Snake Game - Pygame Edition

 A classic Snake Game built using Python and the Pygame library.
 This simple yet engaging project demonstrates the use of 2D graphics, keyboard events, and basic game logic in Python.